dillya/melo/README.md

 Gstreamer and many useful libraries are based.
 It brings the object oriented coding style thanks to GObject.

+For HTTP server / client side, Melo is based on libsoup which brings most of HTTP features out of the box.

 You may need to install some development libraries and build tools before starting with Melo build.